 - There are other factors that come into play when assigning value to the pain and suffering someone has endured.
 Things such as the likability of the plaintiff, the credibility of the plaintiff, the complaints recorded by the plaintiff’s medical providers and the plaintiff’s pre-existing medical problems all play a role in determining damages.
 These components of the case as well as many others will determine the monetary value of the pain and suffering.

 With this many variables in determining the calculation of the compensation you may be owed, it is imperative to choose an experienced lawyer who will fight for you every step of the way.
-Contact Team Law via our online contact form to schedule a consultation today.
+Contact the dedicated Newark personal injury lawyers at Team Law via our online contact form to schedule a consultation today.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.